Preferred Architecture for Cisco Webex Hybrid Services

 The Directory Connector servers run on Microsoft Windows Servers and must be actively joined to the Active Directory domain.
 (See the Deployment Guide for Cisco Directory Connector for the latest version support information.)
 A read-only administrator account is used to authenticate the Directory Connector to the Windows domain.

-Directory Connectors are configured to pull user information from the Microsoft Active Directory.
+Directory Connectors are configured to pull information from the Microsoft Active Directory.
 (See the Deployment Guide for Cisco Directory Connector for the latest version support information.)
-User information can be pulled from the entire domain or from specific containers and organizational units.
+Directory information can be pulled from the entire domain or from specific containers and organizational units.
 It is also possible to create LDAP filters if more granularity is needed.

 Users log in to Webex Teams via their email address, which corresponds to the mail LDAP attribute.
-Once provisioned for Webex Teams Messaging, each user receives an automatic email from Webex and is prompted to confirm their email address and specify a password.

 To deploy Webex Hybrid Directory Service in the PA for Webex Hybrid Services, we recommend the following: